-24. If an objective in a relevant Auditing Standard cannot be achieved, the auditor shall evaluate whether this prevents the auditor from achieving the overall objectives of the auditor and thereby requires the auditor, in accordance with Australian Auditing Standards, to modify the auditor's opinion or withdraw from the engagement.
-Failure to achieve an objective represents a significant matter requiring documentation in accordance with ASA 230 (Revised and Redrafted).
+24. If an objective in a relevant Auditing Standard cannot be achieved, the auditor shall evaluate whether this prevents the auditor from achieving the overall objectives of the auditor and thereby requires the auditor, in accordance with Australian Auditing Standards, to modify the auditor's opinion or withdraw from the engagement (where withdrawal is possible under applicable law or regulation).
+Failure to achieve an objective represents a significant matter requiring documentation in accordance with ASA 230.
 (Ref: Para.
 A75-A76)

-See ASA 230 (Revised and Redrafted), Audit Documentation, paragraph 8(c).
+See ASA 230 Audit Documentation, paragraph 8(c).